ronniepiku/ronniepiku/README.md

 - 👋 Hi, I’m @ronniepiku
 - 👀 I’m interested in machine learning, data science and robotics.
 - 🌱 I’m currently learning how to use computer vision to carry out event classification and indexing!
-- 💞️ I’m looking to collaborate on any cool and exciting projects related to AI and machine learning.
+- 💞️ I’m looking to contribute to cutting-edge Machine Learning projects.
 - 📫 You can reach me on:

       ePortfolio: www.ronaldpiku.com